-Best Bikinis For Large Busts — Ashley Graham, Chrissy Teigen & More PICS
+Best Bikinis For Large Busts — Kylie Jenner, Ashley Graham, & More PICS

-Some of our favorite stars like Ashley Graham, Kim Kardashian, and Chrissy Teigen have been ‘blessed with a chest’ — if you have a similar body type, you NEED to read these expert stylist’s tips on finding the best bikini!
+Some of our favorite stars like Ashley Graham, Kim Kardashian, and Kylie Jenner have been ‘blessed with a chest’ — if you have a similar body type, you NEED to read these expert stylist’s tips on finding the best bikini!

 Lindsey Nolan, an expert fashion stylist who works with celeb it-girls like Olivia Culpo & Amanda Steele told HollywoodLife.com EXCLUSIVELY what to do if you’re shopping for a bikini that will look great with big boobs.
 “So you’re #blessedwithachest…. not to worry!
 The two most important factors bustier women need to consider when selecting a suit are support and coverage (especially if you love to swim).
 Thus, underwires and straps for support are essential.
 I would recommend avoiding a push up style because you don’t necessarily need more oompf in this department.
 However, a lightly padded cup can provide good coverage and support.”